CommunityHoneyNetwork/chn-docs/docs/amun.md

 * FEEDS_SERVER_PORT: (integer) The HPFeeds port.
 Default is 10000.
 * DEPLOY_KEY: (string; REQUIRED) The deploy key provided by the feeds server administration for registration during the first startup.
 This key is **required** for registration.
 * AMUN_JSON: (string) The location to store the registration information returned from the HPFeeds server.
+* TAGS: (string) Comma delimited string for honeypot-specific tags.
+Tags must be separated by a comma to be parsed properly.

 # Acknowlegements